eons-finance/ALQO/doc/build-osx.md

 Other commands:
 -------

-    ./src/pivxd -daemon # Starts the pivx daemon.
+    ./src/alqod -daemon # Starts the alqo daemon.
-    ./src/pivx-cli --help # Outputs a list of command-line options.
+    ./src/alqo-cli --help # Outputs a list of command-line options.
-    ./src/pivx-cli help # Outputs a list of RPC commands when the daemon is running.
+    ./src/alqo-cli help # Outputs a list of RPC commands when the daemon is running.

 Notes
 -----

 * Tested on OS X 10.10 Yosemite through macOS 10.13 High Sierra on 64-bit Intel processors only.

 * Building with downloaded Qt binaries is not officially supported.
-See the notes in [#7714](https://github.com/bitcoin/bitcoin/issues/7714)
+See the notes in [#7714](https://github.com/alqo/alqo/issues/7714)

 Deterministic macOS DMG Notes
 -----------------------------